laynor/enotify/README.md

 As of now, [laynor/spectator][laynor/spectator] this is the only application for enotify.
 If you are interested, you can look at the code and see how does it work.

-It's best used together with [RspecOrgFormatter][Rspec Org Formatter], that provides org-mode formatted text for rspec results.
+It's best used together with [Rspec Org Formatter][RspecOrgFormatter], that provides org-mode formatted text for rspec results.

 [laynor/spectator]: https://github.com/laynor/spectator